AlexSimis/FastBio_pqtl_project/README.md

 + Link to preprint in BioRxiv: https://www.biorxiv.org/content/10.1101/2025.07.21.665884v1
 + Link to summary statistics produced in this study: pending

-## Quick summary
-The effect of diet on genetic regulation in humans remains largely unexplored.
-Here, we investigated gene-by-diet interactions in a unique group of apparently healthy individuals (N=200) who alternate between omnivory and dietary restriction of animal products for religious reasons.
-Using longitudinal plasma proteomic and genotypic data, we identified diet-responsive cis-protein quantitative trait loci (cis-pQTLs) including gain of genetic regulatory effects for LBR and MSRA, proteins linked to cholesterol and methionine metabolism respectively.
-LBR-associated diet-responsive cis-pQTL rs74148404 showed suggestive evidence of colocalization with obesity exclusively under dietary restriction, suggesting diet-dependent differential genetic risk for disease.
-Additionally, a novel dietary restriction-associated cis-pQTL for metabolic regulator FGF21 colocalized with eosinophil and platelet traits pointing to diet-sensitive immunometabolic signalling.
-By parallel profiling of a continuously omnivorous control group (N=211), we also uncovered seasonally dynamic gain and loss of genetic regulation for proteins linked to apoptosis in immune system pathways (MAVS, CASP3, PDLIM7 IL12RB1), effects likely masked by animal product restriction.
-These findings reveal dynamic diet- and season-sensitive regulatory mechanisms with implications for precision nutrition and individualized disease prevention strategies, and underscore the need to integrate environmental context into genetic studies of health and disease.

 ### Graphical abstract
 ![alt text](https://github.com/AlexSimis/FastBio_pqtl_project/blob/main/graphical_abstract.png)

 ## Contents
 ### Files: